Notice of intention to participate

 Any shareholder wishing to participate at the Annual General Meeting must:

-- provide notice of intention to attend to the company not later than Friday, 7 June 2019 by letter to the following address: Heliospectra AB, “AGM 2019”, Fiskhamnsgatan 2, 41458 Gothenburg, or by electronic notice via web links provided on the company's website at www.heliospectra.com
+provide notice of intention to attend to the company not later than Wednesday, 8 June 2016 at 5 PM by letter to the following address: Heliospectra AB, “AGM 2016”, Box 5401, 402 29 Gothenburg, or by electronic notice via web links provided on the company’s website at www.heliospectra.com

 The notice must include the shareholder’s name, address telephone number, personal identification number or company registration number as well as the number of assistants.

 In order to be entitled to participate at the Annual General Meeting, shareholders who have caused their shares to be registered with a nominee must request that they be temporarily registered in their own name in the shareholders’ register maintained by Euroclear Sweden AB.
 The shareholder should provide notice to the nominee thereof in due time so that registration in the share register has taken place by Wednesday, 8 June 2016.

 Shareholders who wish to be represented by a proxy must issue a dated proxy form for the proxy.
 Proxy forms may be obtained through the company and are available on the company’s website, www.heliospectra.com